PSY4506 – Human Rights, Democracy and Reconstruction after Conflict; A community based approach

 Develop critical analytical skills

 A central feature of this course is to develop the students’ capacity to understand and apply principles and standards from international human rights into a community context.
 Insight into and knowledge about conflicts and consequences of these, will be given weight.
-Likewise a focus will be given to the development of critical analysis and understanding of these social phenomena based on a community based approach.
+Likewise a focus will be given to the development of critical analysis and understanding of these social phenomena based on a psychological approach.

 The students will after their examination have acquired skills and knowledge within the field of post-conflict and reconstruction of societies after war, violence, lack of stability and obtained insight into ways of dealing with the abuses of the past, such as forms of transitional justice, programs of reparation etc., as ways of dealing with reconstruction after conflict.
 The course prepares the students to further studies and research within their chosen field of study.